datasets/global-temp/README.md

   Citation: *NOAA National Climatic Data Center (NCDC), Global component of Climate at a Glance (GCAG).*

 *Additional Data*
 The [HadCRUT4 time series: ensemble medians and uncertainties][hadcrut4] is not included in the published Data Package at this time because of it's restrictive [terms and conditions][hadcrut4-terms].
-However, the dataset is supported by the scraper.
+However, processing the dataset is supported by the script.

 [gistemp]: http://data.giss.nasa.gov/gistemp/
 [gcag]: http://www.ncdc.noaa.gov/cag/data-info/global